MeowAlienOwO/unnc-mdreport-template/contents/section_3_done_works.md

 The work in second year mainly consists two parts.
 First, I have finished a paper about a stochastic online 1D-BPP solution based on pricing concept and pattern recognition, which is recently submitted to IJCAI 22.
-Second, I have participated the Amazon Last Mile Challendge.
+Second, I have participated the Amazon Last Mile Challenge.
 This problem can be simply described as TSP with human-factor and uncertainty.
 This part will discuss the key point of these two works.